How Well Do Workplace Wellness Programs Work?

 Jim Pshock, founder and CEO of Bravo Wellness, says the incentives offered to BJ's workers might not have been large enough to spur the kinds of big changes needed to affect health outcomes.

-Amounts of "of less than $400 generally incentivize things people were going to do anyway," Pshock says.
+Amounts "of less than $400 generally incentivize things people were going to do anyway," Pshock says.
 "It's simply too small to get them to do things they weren't already excited about."

 An accompanying editorial in JAMA notes that "traditional, broad-based programs like the one analyzed by Song and Baicker may lack the necessary intensity, duration, and focus on particular employee segments to generate significant effects over a short time horizon."